COSC-499-Group-C/FoodSaviour/README.md

 # MNP_GroupC FoodSaviour
-This repository is using the old DjangoCMS structure
+This repository is using the old DjangoCMS structure.
+For the new project and the final report, visit the FoodSaviour-frontend repository.

 ## Team members
 1. Sydney Fang - Project Manager